Friday, 30 January 2015

 Desires can be satisfied when you have the purchasing power in terms of money or kind.
 So, wants are different from desires.

-Even though you can not satisfy all desires, your purchasing capacity can convert a desire into a want.
-Consumers' actions are motivated by the desire or instinct to satisfy their wants and needs and the requirements to choose among different wants and needs.
+Consumers' actions are motivated by the desire or instinct to satisfy their wants.
+But their funds may force them to choose among different desires and needs.

 In Economics, this activity of satisfying needs or wants governs the various business activities and business decisions of producers and manufacturers of goods.
-Markets also interact accordingly and they are completely controlled by these changing needs and wants of people.

-Needs
+Wants vs Needs

 Necessities or Necessaries